Lee Keng Pan

-Lee Keng Pan (born 28 February 1990) is a Macanese international footballer who plays as a forward for Benfica de Macau and the Macau national football team.
+Lee Keng Pan (李敬斌,born 28 February 1990) is a Macanese international footballer who plays as a forward for Benfica de Macau and the Macau national football team.

 International career

 Lee made his international debut for Macau in 2009, a 2010 East Asian Football Championship game against the Northern Mariana Islands; playing 58 minutes before being substituted for Loi Wai Hong.
 After three friendly appearances in 2010, and 5 years away from the squad, Lee returned in 2015 for a friendly loss to Hong Kong.